-3.2.6 MAKES THE INFORMATION AVAILABLE
+3.3.7 MAKES THE INFORMATION AVAILABLE

-By definition, an OAIS makes the Content Information in its AIPs visible and available to its Designated Communities. -Multiple views of its holdings, supported by various search aids Access Aids that may cut across collections of AIPs, may be provided. -Some AIPs DIPs may only exist be created as the output of algorithms operating on other AIPs.
-They appear as DIPs that, upon dissemination, shouldone or more AIPs.
-If necessary, they could include documentation on how they were derived from otherthe source AIPs.- The expectations of OAIS Consumers regarding access services will vary widely among Archives and over time as technology evolves.-Pressures for more effective access should be balanced with the requirements for preservation under the available resource constraints.
+By definition, an OAIS makes the Content Information in its AIPs visible and available to its Designated Communities.
+Multiple views of its holdings, supported by various Access Aids that may cut across collections of AIPs, may be provided.
+Some DIPs may be created as the output of algorithms operating on one or more AIPs.
+If necessary, they could include documentation on how they were derived from the source AIPs.
+The expectations of OAIS Consumers regarding access services will vary widely among Archives and over time as technology evolves.
+Pressures for more effective access should be balanced with the requirements for preservation under the available resource constraints.

-Some AIPs may have restricted access and therefore may only be disseminated to Consumers who meet access restrictions. -The OAIS should have published policies on access and restrictions so that the rights of all parties are protected.
+Some AIPs may have restricted access and therefore may only be disseminated to Consumers who meet access restrictions.
+The OAIS should have published policies on access and restrictions so that the rights of all parties are protected.